A Fresh Take on Outlet Shopping in Japan! Shop, Eat, and Play at THE OUTLETS!

 You can enjoy much of Japan's rich food culture for around 1,000 yen per meal.
 If you have at least 3,000 yen per day to spend on food, you will have enough to eat in terms of volume and taste.

-Food costs depend on the restaurants you visit--plan to decide when to splurge on a high-end sushi or yakiniku restaurants, and where you can save with going to the convenience store or choosing other cheaper options.
+Food costs depend on the restaurants you visit--plan to decide when to splurge on a high-end sushi or yakiniku restaurant, and where you can save by going to the convenience store or choosing other cheaper options.

 FAQ